BitcoinCacheMachine/BitcoinCacheMachine/README.md

 > NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu (Desktop or Server) >= 18.04.
 Windows and MacOS are not directly supported, though you can always run Ubuntu in a VM.
 This goes for both the user-facing SDN controller and [dedicated back-end x86_64 data center hardware](https://github.com/BitcoinCacheMachine/BitcoinCacheMachine/tree/master/cluster#how-to-prepare-a-physical-server-for-bcm-workloads).

 Start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads) from your SDN Controller.
-Next, configure your local `git` client to download (clone) the BCM github repository using TOR for transport.
+Next, configure your local `git` client to clone the BCM github repository using TOR for transport.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.
 (It might also be a good idea to use a TOR browser when browsing this repo directly on github.).

 ```bash
 sudo apt-get update